brentmcconnell/brentmcconnell.github.io/_posts/2020-01-14-syslog-loganalytics.md

 So far we've created a Log Analytics workspace and also started capturing some basic information about Azure Activity in our workspace.
-But we want to go a step further and start loading Syslog into Log Analytics so we have a central repository for Linux logs as well as a convenient way to issue queries against those logs and send alerts when anomolous behavior occurs.
+But we want to go a step further and start loading Syslog data into Log Analytics so we have a central repository for Linux logs as well as a convenient way to issue queries against those logs and send alerts when anomolous behavior occurs.

 The nice thing about the omsagent is that it is already configured to push Syslog to Log Analytics it's just needs to be told which syslog facilities you want to send.
-If we look at /etc/rsyslog.d/95-omsagent.conf on any of the VMs we configured with the agent you'll see an empty file
+If we look at /etc/rsyslog.d/95-omsagent.conf on any of the VMs we configured with the agent you'll see an empty file.

 ```terminal
 >> cat /etc/rsyslog.d/95-omsagent.conf